 The Wasted Talent

-We assess the very brightest students who can’t afford high school or university and select those who show motivation and computer programming aptitude.
+We assess the very brightest students who can’t afford high school or univesity and select those who show exceptional motivation and computer programming aptitude.

 Graduates begin exciting work developing software with overseas teams.
 They continue to advance their skills and earn a life-changing salary to support themselves, and their families.
 100% of profits made are used to train the next wave of talented students.

-With the enterprise up and running, we’ll be able to grow our student base without further donations – the work completed by a single graduate will fund an estimated 7 further students.
+With the enterprise up and running, we’ll be able to grow our student base without further donations - the work completed by a single graduate will fund an estimated seven further students.